 Additional support for Manufacturing Factories to be established in Zambia using the recycled glass, metals, ash and ceramics and producing new products.

-We are at Feasibility study stage and this will be funded by the USTDA – between $1 million to $1.5 million.
+We are at Feasibility study stage and this will hopefully be funded by the USTDA – between $1 million to $1.5 million and an application will soon be made.
 Project Funding – Private Banks or COP26 will be linked into – Green Climate Fund – FP080/FP099/FP168 – renewable energy & Climate Investor One (CIO) is a blended finance facility.
 The first component of this COP 26 programme is a development fund, which provides loans in the early stage of a project life cycle such as Feasibility Study.
 The second component, a construction equity fund, will meet up to 75 percent of total construction costs in tandem with 25% from Alset Power project sponsor Bank.

 Four new Net Zero Waste plants & trucks for Leopards Hill Road, Livingston, Monze & Lake Tanganyika Harbour areas in Zambia.
 This will be a 25 year Build, Own & operate (BOO) project with a concession to extend or transfer over to the Government at the end date period.
 The plants will be updated each year with an O&M spend of between $2 million to $3 million resulting in a fully operational plant at the end of the first 25 year period.